-The advice and recommendations received during these meetings is being compiled and will be made public at the end of September 2012.
+The advice and recommendations received during these meetings was compiled and disseminated to Committee Members.
 This advice has also been considered in developing the many of the documents submitted in this establishment review process.
 Going forward, Advisory Committees will meet every 4-8 weeks, with flexibility to combine regions for common agenda topics and to host webinars to demonstrate web-based technology.
 We also anticipate that we will add members to the Committees as new nominations are suggested.